MohanPiru/terraform/README.md

 1. **Plan:** Execute **terraform plan** to preview changes before applying them.
 1. **Apply:** Finally, run **terraform apply** to bring your infrastructure to the desired state.

-**🌐 Real-World Application:**

-Recently, I used Terraform to set up an AWS VPC with multiple EC2 instances and an RDS database.
-The ease of scalability and reproducibility blew my mind! 💥

 **🚀 Why Terraform?**